w-A-L-L-e/anykey-bootloader/README.md

 # AnyKey protected bootloader

 This is a modified arduino caterina bootloader that allows itself to be locked and unlocked from the user space application (or any arduino sketch).
+This was developed to allow automatic upgrades to our AnyKey device running on kickstarter now https://www.kickstarter.com/projects/715415099/anykey-the-usb-password-key.
+But it's generic enough to be used on any arduino leonardo or atmega32u4 project as well.

 ![anykey_boot_lock](https://user-images.githubusercontent.com/710803/57279189-a6fe2180-70a8-11e9-800c-29a2a3d38ab8.JPG)